ogarreche/XAI_NIDS/README.md

 - IGTD github: https://github.com/zhuyitan/IGTD
 - Xplique github: https://github.com/deel-ai/xplique

+To generate the results below

+1) Convert the tabular dataset into images using tabconversion_cic.py
+2) Run the Attributions_Regression_CIC.ipynb
+3)

 The feature importance using Xplique for CICIDS-2017 dataset for SHAP (on the left) and LIME (on the right).